alkem-io/website/content/en/about-vacancy/vacancy-communications-intern/1-introduction-vacancy.md

 title: Communications Intern

 # Section subtitle
-subtitle: We zoeken een stagaire op het gebied van community building & engagement voor 3-5 dagen per week.
-We zijn een Tech-for-good SaaS startup, gevestigd in Den Haag.
+subtitle: Alkemio is looking for an intern in the area of communications for 3-5 days per week.
+We are a tech-for-good startup located in The Hague.

 # Section design
 design: